Scottsdale Arizona Estate Planning Attorneys

 - The person(s) to whom you will delegate the authority to administer your estate, handle your financial matters, and, ultimately, distribute your estate, pursuant to your directives.

-What Documents Are Included In An Estate Plan?
+What Documents Are Included In An Arizona Estate Plan?

 For example, assets held as Joint Tenants With Rights of Survivorship will automatically pass to the joint asset holder regardless of the terms set forth in your Will.
 Bank accounts with "Payable on Death" designations, as well as retirement accounts and life insurance policies with beneficiary designations, will pass automatically to the named beneficiaries regardless of the terms set forth in your Will.
 There are also statutory allowances due to a surviving spouse that may affect the assets available to your other heirs.

-Wills and Trust are designed for the purpose of establishing how your financial affairs will be managed and distributed to your heirs.
-Powers of Attorney, however, are the tools by which those plans will be executed and your affairs managed until your estate is settled.
+Wills and Trusts are designed for the purpose of establishing how your financial affairs will be managed and distributed to your heirs.
+An Arizona Powers of Attorney, however, are the tools by which those plans will be executed and your affairs managed until your estate is settled.

-A Power of Attorney is a document allowing another person, referred to as an Agent, to act on your behalf.
-A propertly drafted Power of Attorney will direct your Agent to act on your behalf consistent with the terms of your Will or Trust.
-You may revoke or modify your Power of Attorney, including changing the person you authorize to act upon your behalf.
+A Power of Attorney in Arizona is a document allowing another person, referred to as an Agent, to act on your behalf.
+A properly drafted Arizona Power of Attorney will direct your Agent to act on your behalf consistent with the terms of your Will or Trust.
+You may revoke or modify your Power of Attorney in Arizona, including changing the person you authorize to act upon your behalf.

 A properly drafted estate plan should include both a Durable Financial Power of Attorney, a Living Will, and a Health Care Power of Attorney.
 The Powers of Attorney are referred to as "springing" powers of attorney because they grant your agent the authority to act on your behalf only if you become incapacitated or are otherwise unable to act on your own behalf.